BeipDev/BeipMU/Documentation/WebViews.md

 You can also right click hyperlinks on a page to open them as a webview vs the default browser.
 Useful if you want to dock it inside your client.

-The mu* server can also send a GMCP `webview.open` message. (will add example here soon)
+The mu* server can also send a GMCP `webview.open` message. https://github.com/BeipDev/BeipMU/edit/master/Documentation/WebViews.md#gmcp

 ## Examples